 - 1. These may be used only with GMU approval.
-When used, the only acceptable types are:

-- Trane

-- York

-- Carrier

-- 2. When rooftop equipment is suggested for the project, the access to the roof shall be as a minimum a stair tower meeting applicable codes extended full-size to the roof.
+When used, the only acceptable types are: - Trane - McQuay - Carrier - 2.
+When rooftop equipment is suggested for the project, the access to the roof shall be as a minimum a stair tower meeting applicable codes extended full-size to the roof.
 In addition, an available elevator may be required to extend to the roof. - 3.
 As an alternative, the equipment may be located on an approved ground slab. - 4.
-Coils shall be fully drainable and fin spacing shall not exceed 120 fins per foot as specified for coils in air handling units. - 5.
-Heating and cooling should be from external sources of hot water (or glycol mixture) or chilled water; do not use gas fired exchangers or air cooled refrigerant (DX) systems without GMU approval.
+Coils shall be fully drainable from valve with hose connection. - 5.
+Heating and cooling should be from external sources of hot water (or glycol mixture) or chilled water; do not use gas fired exchangers or air cooled refrigerant (DX) systems without GMU approval. - 6.
+Relief Fan configurations are not acceptable.
+Please use Return Fan configuration as all buildings, except one which have had frequent problems with, have return fan configuration.